mkatfi/ft_irc/README.md

 # ⚡ FT_IRC ⚡
 ![welcome](https://github.com/user-attachments/assets/e7c3d537-f72d-48c4-83d8-62e451b9e8a3)
-Proudly coded by @tmanolis, @QnYosa, and @marineks ❤️
+Proudly coded by @mkatfi, @hchaguer, and @oryadi  إرسيييييييييي

 ## 💫 Summary
 **ft_IRC** is a project designed to replicate the functionality of an IRC server, allowing users to interact in real-time through text messaging.
 It follows the Internet Relay Chat (IRC) protocol, implementing both the server-side logic and client-side communication.